iamdoron/iamdoron.github.com/_drafts/The Essence Of Ashtanga Yoga/index.md

 We're not in a *quest* to find the 'essence', 'enlightenment' (maybe allignment).
 We're here to listen, to observe, to be.
 That's why when I'm talking about an essence, I talk about my observations, trying to see things as they are.
 Don't take it too seriously, and have your own experience be your guide.

 ## 99 Percent Practice, 1 Percent Theory Enough
-The words of the late Astanga's Guruji, Sri K. Pattabhi Jois:
+The words of the late Ashtanga's Guruji, Sri K. Pattabhi Jois:
 <iframe width="420" height="315" src="//www.youtube.com/embed/ttRaZkigQmQ?start=339&end=364" frameborder="0" allowfullscreen style="display:block;"></iframe>